AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module13/customer-journey-analytics-build-a-dashboard.md

 [13.1 Customer Journey Analytics 101](./ex1.md)

-In this exercise, you'll learn all about the Customer Journey Analytics concepts.
+Learn all about the Customer Journey Analytics concepts.

 [13.2 Connect Adobe Experience Platform Data Sets in Customer Journey Analytics](./ex2.md)

-In this exercise, you'll learn how to consume multiple datasets from Adobe Experience Platform into Customer Journey Analytics.
+Learn how to consume multiple datasets from Adobe Experience Platform into Customer Journey Analytics.

 [13.3 Create a Data View](./ex3.md)

-In this exercise, you'll learn how to configure a data view in Customer Journey Analytics.
+Learn how to configure a data view in Customer Journey Analytics.

 [13.4 Data Preparation in Customer Journey Analytics](./ex4.md)

-In this exercise, you'll learn how to do some data preparation before continuing with analysis.
+Learn how to do some data preparation before continuing with analysis.

 [13.5 Visualization using Customer Journey Analytics](./ex5.md)

-In this exercise, you'll learn how to visualize Adobe Experience Platform data using Customer Journey Analytics.
+Learn how to visualize Adobe Experience Platform data using Customer Journey Analytics.

 >[!NOTE]
 >